-Our medical team are ready to help you detox, comfortably.
+The Abbeycare medical team can help you detox comfortably.

 Our therapy team are available, to help you identify triggers, patterns, and start truly overcoming them.

-The Abbeycare clinic team are ready to help you co-ordinate everything.
+Our clinic team are ready to help you get started.

-The only question is - are you ready?
+The only thing left is - are you ready?